O JARGON BUSTER

 - Military League (South)

-- A series of midweek events, mostly organised by BAOC,
+- A series of midweek events, mostly organised by BAOC, popular with civilians who do

-popular with civilians who do not have to work all day every Wednesday.
+not have to work all day every Wednesday.
+Details on the

-Details on the BAOC web site.
+BAOC web site.
+Events are always

-Events are always open to everyone, although occasionally advance
+open to everyone, although occasionally advance notice

-notice of attendance and proof of identity may be required for
+of attendance and proof of identity may be required for

 security reasons.
-They can be anywhere in southern Britain, but tend to
+They can be anywhere in southern

-concentrate near the army bases near Aldershot and Salisbury Plain.
+near Aldershot and Salisbury Plain.

 - Mini Mass Start

-- Relays always have a mass
+- Relays always have a mass start for the first lap, with

-with competitors running second or subsequent laps usually
+competitors running second or subsequent laps usually

-starting when the previous runner in their team finishes.
+starting when the previous runner in their team

-Mini mass starts are a device for reducing the elapsed time taken by
+finishes.
+Mini mass starts are a device for reducing the

-Some time after all the runners for the teams in contention have
+all the runners for the teams in contention have

-the remaining runners on the same lap may be started together in a mini
+started, the remaining runners on the same lap may be

-without waiting for their previous lap runners to finish.
+for their previous lap runners to finish.

 - Mispunch

-- A competitor whose visit to a particular control is not
+- A competitor whose visit to a particular control is

-recorded on the control card (whether paper
+not recorded on the control card

-electronic) is said to have ¨mispunched¨.
+(whether paper or electronic) is said to have

-This will normally be because the competitor has accidentally missed
+¨mispunched¨.
+This will normally be because the

-out the control or visited the wrong
+competitor has accidentally missed out the control or

-control without realising.
+visited the wrong control without realising.
+More

 - Molasses

-- The trophy presented to the fastest lady at the Mole Valley
+- The trophy presented to the fastest lady at the Mole

-contested annually at a colour-coded event.
+Valley club championship, contested annually at a

-but in recent years a Green course
+colour-coded event.
+Traditionally run over Blue course, but in recent years a Green course has been chosen to

-has been chosen to allow the more elderly or less fit to join in.
+allow the more elderly or less fit to join in.

-Also a frequently used name for a female Mole Valley relay
+Also a frequently used name for a female Mole Valley relay team.

 - MOK

-- Marlborough Orienteering Klubb, defunct, having
+- Marlborough Orienteering Klubb, defunct, having merged

-merged with SLOG in 2005 to form NWO.
+with SLOG in 2005 to form NWO.

 - MOR